 Depending on your answers, you’ll end up leaning towards one over the other.
 However, if you’re still unsure then that’s totally fine!
 Another option would be to involve a marketing partner to help oversee your franchise marketing strategies along with you.
 That way you won’t have all the locations’ marketing on your shoulders, and you can leverage a resource that has every marketing tool needed at its fingertips.

-Why it’s a challenge: You need to focus on SEO that is both national and local.
+You need to focus on SEO that is both national and local.
 National often comes naturally to many franchise businesses at this point, but without a strong local SEO approach, you won’t be able to show up for searches when and where it counts.

 How to approach it: The easiest way to complement your national SEO with a local SEO strategy is to include keywords related to your locations within your content—this can be easily done through location pages on your website.
-The next quick fix for local SEO is to invest in listings management so local listings are accurate for each location to help drive leads.
-It may seem minor, but 64% of consumers have used Google My Business to find contact details for a local business.
+The next quick fix for multi-location SEO is to invest in listings management so local listings are accurate for each location to help drive leads.
+It may seem minor, but 64% of consumers have used Google Business Profiles to find contact details for a local business.

 Additionally, try to position your brand as a partner to each of your locations by creating local-friendly blog content.
 Brainstorm a blog topic that’s specific to each one of your locations, and you’ll save time on your editorial calendar planning while also staying consistent with local content!